ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 * When a vCenter Server instance uses vSAN, the minimum number of ESXi hosts at initial deployment is four.
 * When a vCenter Server instance uses shared file–level or block-level storage, the minimum number of ESXi hosts at initial deployment is three.

-You can scale up to a maximum of 59 ESXi hosts during or post initial deployment.
+You can deploy up to 20 ESXi hosts in this cluster during initial deployment.
+After initial deployment you can scale the cluster up to a maximum of 50 hosts in increments of up to 20 hosts at a time.

 To support more user workloads, you can scale the environment by: